 Take a quick trip through Brickell, and it’s easy to see why the neighborhood is considered Miami’s financial district.
 Its many towering skyscrapers serve as home to some of the biggest names in the finance, legal, and real estate arenas.
 The “mini Wall Street” is also home to some heavy hitters in South Florida’s formidable dining scene.
-Here’s a closer at the best restaurants in Brickell.
+Here’s a closer look at the best restaurants in Brickell.

 Costa Med Bistro